Young People's Studios and High School Studios

 Once enrolled, you will receive a MICA email with a link to your Getting Started Guide.
 Please check the email that you used to register for the class.

-To note: The email you receive once you are enrolled will also include instructions to create your MICA credentials as well as login instructions to access tools and software necessary for your class such as: Canvas, Adobe Creative Suite, Zoom, and Google Drive.
+To note: The email you receive once you are enrolled will also include instructions to create your MICA credentials as well as login instructions to access tools and software necessary for tech classes such as: Canvas, Adobe Creative Suite, Zoom, and Google Drive.

 I’m enrolled in an in-person class.
 What should I bring?
 Are materials included?

 We recommend that students wear a smock or clothes that can get messy!
-Materials will be provided for in person learning.
-Students should also bring a personal water bottle.
+Art materials will be provided for in person learning.
+Students should also bring a personal water bottle, and packed lunch.

 I’m not sure if this class is for me.
 How can I talk to someone?